I don’t remember exactly when it started, but many factors influenced our decision to visit Sapporo in winter.

 THE ULTIMATE JAPANESE FOOD GUIDE

-I adore Japanese food.
-It’s my absolute favorite cuisine in the world and a big reason why we love visiting this country.
-If you enjoy Japanese food as much as we do, then you need to read our Japanese Food Guide.
+Japanese is my absolute favorite cuisine in the world and a big reason why we love visiting this country.
+If you love Japanese food as much as we do, then you might want to check out our Japanese Food Guide.
 It includes popular dishes in Japan as well as regional specialties by prefecture, including Hokkaido.

 WHERE TO EAT